-The center also displays a series of elongated, 100-300 m high vertical steps, which crosscut discontinuous, medium- to lowamplitude, background reflections (Figs. 3A, 4), as well as several elongate amplitude anomalies aligned along these steps in the horizontal plane (Figs. 3G, 4).
+These saucers are also the deepest part of the LCR, extending down to a depth of 22 km, whereas the central part of the LCR is much shallower (17.5 km).
+The center of the LCR displays a series of elongated, 100300 m high vertical steps that cross-cut discontinuous, medium- to low-amplitude, background reflections (Figs. 3A, 4).
+We observe several elongate high-amplitude anomalies aligned along these vertical steps in the horizontal plane (Figs. 3C, 4).

-In general, the LCR shows: (1) high amplitudes, (2) a peak-trough wavelet, and (3) approximately equal peak and trough amplitudes, features that are typical of tuning effects (e.g. Widess, 1973; Robertson and Nogami, 1984; Sheriff and Geldart, 1995) (Figs. 2, 3E).
-Tuning occurs when seismic waves originating from the top and base of a thin body interfere on their return to the surface (e.g. Brown, 2011).
-We can estimate the thickness of a body where constructive interference from top and base produces a single tuned response, rather than two separate seismic reflections.
+In general, the LCR shows: (1) high amplitudes, (2) a peak-trough wavelet, and (3) approximately equal peak and trough amplitudes, features that are typical of tuning effects (e.g., Widess, 1973; Robertson and Nogami, 1984; Sheriff and Geldart, 1995) (Figs. 2, 3D).